DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Boosting Performance with Hardware Extensions

 Even though DRAMatic reduces the data transfer overhead about 630 times compared to previous work \cite{DBLP:Unine-UPMEM-HE}, it is still a significant cost, especially if the DPUs' multiplication performance were to improve as simulated above.
 While DRAMatic's normal transfer and retrieval overhead is about 9\% total in a combined NTT, BGV multiplication, and iNTT test (\autoref{fig:plot-combined-multiple}), it rises to 28\% if we simulate improved DPU multiplication performance (right of \autoref{fig:plot-dummy-mul-multiple}), or even 47\% with the more optimistic dummy routines.
 With the simulated DPU multiplication performance, DRAMatic could be 1.3 times faster than SEAL for pure BGV multiplication, were it not for the significant transfer and retrieval overhead of about 420\% total, as shown in \autoref{fig:plot-dummy-mul-multiple} (middle).
 This is especially relevant in this scenario, since we have some operations (NTT/iNTT) which are faster for SEAL, and some operations (BGV multiplication) which are faster for DRAMatic (excluding transfer overhead).
 If we could overcome the transfer overhead in this scenario, it would enable a form of \textit{hybrid computing} in which the CPU and DPUs work together and each perform the sub-tasks for which they are most suitable, improving overall performance.

-However, this is currently not possible with UPMEM PIM, as the CPU cannot operate normally on the memory of the PIM DIMMs.
-Instead, the CPU must use normal DRAM for its computations and then copy the data to the PIM DIMMs, when work should be offloaded to DPUs.
+However, this is currently not possible with UPMEM PIM, as the CPU cannot operate normally on PIM DIMM memory.
+Instead, the CPU must use normal DRAM for its computations and copy the data to the PIM DIMMs when work should be offloaded to DPUs.
 This is required, in part, because the memory chips on DIMMs are interleaved, \ie, logically consecutive bytes are stored in separate DRAM-chips.
 The data must thus be transposed when making it available to DPUs, as they can only access one DRAM-chip each.
-This transposition is done automatically by the UPMEM runtime, but it requires copying the data.
+The UPMEM runtime does this transposition automatically, but it requires a copy.

-UPMEM PIM is most suited for operations with large amounts of data and low arithmetic-intensity, as it removes the bottleneck of getting the data from memory to the processing units.
+UPMEM PIM is most suited for operations with large amounts of data and low arithmetic intensity, as it removes the bottleneck of getting the data from memory to the processing units.
 However, if the data is dynamic, then these operations also have the most substantial copying overhead, as the data must be copied to the DPUs every time.
 In this case, it is faster to perform the computations directly on the CPU, since the data must be read anyway to copy it.
 To improve the performance of UPMEM PIM in these use-cases with frequently changing data, like HE, we propose a hybrid computing system, which allows the CPU to use the DPUs memory directly when the DPUs are not currently active.
 This hybrid system would allow DPUs to immediately continue a computation whose previous steps were performed by the CPU, as long as the CPU finishes its computation with the proper memory transposition.
 In many cases, this transposition could also be combined with the main computation, without requiring an additional pass over the data, or copying it.
 This proposed change could greatly reduce the data transfer overhead and would make UPMEM PIM behave more like memory that can also compute, instead of a discrete accelerator that data must be transferred to.